neu-rah/ArduinoMenu/API.md

 ## Composition

-ArduinoMenu 5.x (AM5) uses state-of-the-art modern C++, limited to C++ 11 due to target platforms.
+ArduinoMenu 5.x (AM5) uses state-of-the-art modern C++ (compatible with C++ 11 due to target platforms).

 **Composition**

 This allows AM5 to have both rich and complex options while still producing slim code for simpler menus, broading the range or target devices, composition is provided by C++ mixins.

-The idea is that instead of relying on complex configuration that uses memory and runtime code to check the config/properties to take adequate actions it uses composition to either provide complex/fancy features if the features are composed in, or produce light code if fancy features are absent.
-None of those requires config or runtime config checking, therefore no config needed.
+The idea is that instead of relying on complex configuration that uses memory and runtime code to check the config/properties and take adequate actions, it uses composition to either provide complex/fancy features if the features are composed in, or produce light code if fancy features are absent.
+None of those requires config or runtime config checking, therefore no config needed composing features.

-**This is a major boost over AM4!**

-It allows AM5 to target even tiny AVR controllers like ATTiny85. :+1:
+**This is a major boost over AM4!** allowing AM5 to target even tiny AVR controllers like ATTiny85. :+1: while preserving the fancy features that we're used from AM4.

 **CRTP**